SophieYoonseo/Jeonju_culturallife/README.md

 ![gogglemap](./Etc/depen.JPG)

 This project is licensed under the terms of the MIT license.
-See the [LICENSE] file.
+See the ![LICENSE] file.
 (https://github.com/SophieYoonseo/Jeonju_culturallife/blob/master/LICENSE.md)